After their father’s death came a handwritten note: ‘One less Asian to put up with’

 “My dad loved to sing,” she said, a passion that inspired him to add a piano bar in the restaurant.
 “I grew up in a Chinese restaurant with Peruvian cooks and a gay bar.”

 One of the best stories Byong told his daughter was about his courtship with her mother.
-The tall, charismatic charmer, who was very late on the first date, had planned a difficult hike for the second date just so he could hold Yong’s hands and help her over challenging paths.
+The tall, charismatic charmer — who was very late on the first date — had planned a difficult hike for the second date just so he could hold Yong’s hands and help her over challenging paths.

 “He was helping her just as he had on their date,” Choi said.